ryan4orce/fullstackbootcamp/files_deploy/files_deploy.rst

 .. figure:: images/files_deploy_001.png

-The Files 3.1.0.1 package has already been uploaded and the Data Services IP has been configured as 10.21.XXX.38.
+The Files 3.1.0.1 package has already been uploaded and the Data Services IP has been configured as **See Whiteboard**.
 Click **Continue**.

 .. figure:: images/files_deploy_002.png